Penderyn was the first Welsh whisky distillery in over 100 years

 For years we avoided using a Welsh dragon on our bottles

 We didn't want to be known just because we were Welsh.
 We wanted people to be really proud of the brand because they liked the product.
 But then some of our importers said, 'Your products are great but a lot of people don't know about Wales.'
-Now our Dragon range really stands out and it's helping to bring Wales to the rest of the world.
-We've also got our Icons of Wales series, which celebrates big moments in Welsh history.
+Now our Dragon Collection really stands out and it's helping to bring Wales to the rest of the world.
+We've also got our Icons of Wales Collection, which celebrates big moments in Welsh history.
 That's been great to raise our profile across the world.

 The visitor centre is hugely important to us